Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Archery/Boughs of Burning Autumn.md

 Prerequisite Charms:
   - "[[Harvest of the Hunter]]"
 ---
 Flame is born from wood.
 The Dragon-Blood may reflexively reload a firewand or similar flame weapon with the Slow tag on her turn.
-This permits her to use it in combination with Charms that make multiple attacks, such as Seven-Year Swarm Volley, as long as she pays this Charm’s cost before each additional attack past the first.
+This permits her to use it in combination with [[Charms]] that make multiple attacks, such as [[Seven-Year Swarm Volley]], as long as she pays this Charm’s cost before each additional attack past the first.